-How Running Slower Can Make You Faster - The Running Channel Advertisement
+How Running Slower Will Make You Faster - The Running Channel Advertisement

-Slow runs, often dubbed ‘recovery runs’, are designed to help your muscles and joints recover effectively and safely, without increasing your risk of injury.
-Regular slower runs can actually reduce the impact and intensity of Delayed Onset Muscle Soreness (DOMS) by enhancing blood circulation and flushing out lactate from your system.
+Instead, these slow runs, easy runs and recovery runs help to build up general fitness with less risk of injury.
+They also help our muscles and joints recover effectively and safely.
+And regular slower runs can actually reduce the impact and intensity of Delayed Onset Muscle Soreness (DOMS) by enhancing blood circulation and flushing out lactate from your system.

 Variety: The Spice of Running Life

-A common issue among runners is the trap of routine, with many continuously performing the same workouts and runs in a quest to shave a few seconds off their 5k personal best.
+A common issue among runners is that we’re routinely performing the same workouts and runs in a quest to shave a few seconds or minutes off our personal bests.
 Not only does this create a physical barrier to progress, but it can also be mentally demotivating and tedious.

 Introducing variety into your running routine is essential because your body responds better and adapts more to changes in stimulus.
 Interval training, cross-training, and slower runs can be beneficial as they allow your body to adapt and react differently.